jquery/jquery-wp-content/README.md

 and Learn articles (unlike the source code of jQuery projects) you don't even have to say where you got the code from.
 Just use it.

-The PHP files in the web-base-template repository are a derivative work of WordPress, and available under the terms of the GPL license ( http://codex.wordpress.org/License )
+The PHP files in the jquery-wp-content repository are a derivative work of WordPress, and available under the terms of the GPL license ( http://codex.wordpress.org/License )

 ### What is not licensed

-The theme, design, layout, look-and-feel of the web-base-template repository, including all html, css, images, and icons, is not licensed for use.
+The theme, design, layout, look-and-feel of the jquery-wp-content repository, including all html, css, images, and icons, is not licensed for use.
 Not by the MIT license or any other license.
 It is copyrighted.
 You don't have permission to use it in any way for any purpose, commercial or otherwise.
 If you have questions about this, please ask a member of the jQuery Content Team.